Ankitpardhi-12G/project2/README.md

 # New Project

-This project was created from local syatem
+This project was created from local system.
+Create by Ankit pardhi.